nirajmehta960/Purchase-Guardrail-Agent/README.md

 Monitoring will use:
 - MLflow for experiment tracking
 - GCP Cloud Monitoring for production monitoring
-- Prometheus/Grafana for local development (optional)
+- Prometheus/Grafana for latency and throughput monitoring

 ## Configuration